 Arinc, founded in 1929, designs systems that help airline pilots communicate with the ground.

 Carlyle tried to sell Arinc in 2010 but scrapped the auction after strategic buyers expressed little interest in purchasing the company as a whole, partly due to concerns that Arinc's government consulting services could create conflicts of interest, sources said at that time.

-Many defence companies had long offered services that include advising government agencies on programmes they end up bidding for, creating a conflict of interest.
-That prompted the US Congress to pass a law that requires the Department of Defence to tighten rules on potential conflicts at such companies.
+Many defense companies had long offered services that include advising government agencies on programs they end up bidding for, creating a conflict of interest.
+That prompted the US Congress to pass a law that requires the Department of Defense to tighten rules on potential conflicts at such companies.

-With the sale of that division to Booz Allen last year, Arinc would be a much more attractive takeover target for aerospace and defence companies, the people familiar with the matter said.
+With the sale of that division to Booz Allen last year, Arinc would be a much more attractive takeover target for aerospace and defense companies, the people familiar with the matter said.